krwenholz/Resume/resume.md

 - Worked with a product manager to target customer's needs in yearly and quarterly OKRs, and projects
 - Planned work with reports and executing on more than 70% of quarterly objectives
-- Wrote software for non-blocking projects:
-  - interviewers onboarding enhancements (3/week to >10)
-  - invoicing interviewers quickly and accurately
-  - data transformations coordinated across AWS Lambda and ECS
+- Wrote software for non-blocking projects, including interviewer invoicing, interviewer onboarding enhancements, and data transformations across AWS Lambda and ECS
 - Grew to six direct reports: software engineers ranging from intern to senior, data analysts, and a data scientist

 Senior Software Engineer\null\hfill March 2018 - March 2019